 As our program grows, we hope to act as a networking and information hub for the marine technology field.
 If you are an individual or organization interested in collaborating with us in fostering a new generation of ocean innovation, please send us a note.

-Mark Schrope is Schmidt Marine's Program Director, applying skills developed as both a scientist and writer to the identification and evaluation of promising marine technologies.
-He began his career studying deep ocean carbon cycling at the Virginia Institute of Marine Science, after receiving a B.S. in biology from Wake Forest University, and an M.S. in chemical oceanography from Florida State University.
-In 1999, after completing the Science Communications program at UC Santa Cruz, he converted to ocean-focused journalism and outreach.
-Mark’s articles, often including his own photos, have appeared in Nature, Scientific American, Popular Science, Outside, The New York Times, and other publications.
-He has consulted for clients such as the Scripps Research Institute, Sea Grant, The Living Oceans Foundation, the Harbor Branch Oceanographic Institution, and Yale University.
+Mark is Schmidt Marine's Program Director, applying skills developed as both a scientist and writer to the identification and evaluation of promising marine technologies.
+He began his career studying deep-ocean carbon cycling at The College of William and Mary's Virginia Institute of Marine Science, after receiving a B.S. in biology from Wake Forest University, and an M.S. in chemical oceanography from Florida State University.
+In 1999, after completing the Science Communications program at UC Santa Cruz, he converted to ocean-focused journalism and communications.
+Mark’s articles and photos, have appeared in Nature, Scientific American, Popular Science, The New York Times, and numerous other publications.
+Through his company, Open Water Media, Inc., he consulted for clients such as the Scripps Research Institute, Sea Grant, The Living Oceans Foundation, the Harbor Branch Oceanographic Institution, and Yale University.
 Wearing various hats, he has worked on over a dozen research vessels on expeditions around the world.

 Michael works as a program analyst for Schmidt Marine, analyzing new ocean technology solutions to see whether they are economically viable and environmentally beneficial.
 He attended University of California, Berkeley and received a B.A. in integrative biology.
 Michael previously worked as a financial systems analyst at the Schmidt Ocean Institute, a sister non-profit entity of Schmidt Marine.
 Michael is particularly interested the prevention of plastic pollution as well as the development of inexpensive sensors for research.